fxmoya

 The second theme explores Sebastiano Serlio’s typology for classical theater stage sets during the Renaissance for comedy, drama and satire.
 The Italian architect’s treatise helped establish the distinction of different civic spaces as a reflection of people’s lives.

 For Serlio, the street was theater.
 And as these images show, color is the protagonist.
 Color represents people’s character and individuality.
 People don’t have to be present to be felt.
-18 x 36 each acrylic on canvas, unframed
+Series was featured in the Art by Architects exhibition in New York City.
+18 x 36 in. each, acrylic on canvas

 The second theme explores Sebastiano Serlio’s typology for classical theater stage sets during the Renaissance for comedy, drama and satire.
 The Italian architect’s treatise helped establish the distinction of different civic spaces as a reflection of people’s lives.

 For Serlio, the street was theater.
 And as these images show, color is the protagonist.
 Color represents people’s character and individuality.
 People don’t have to be present to be felt.
-18 x 36 each acrylic on canvas, unframed
+Series was featured in the Art by Architects exhibition in New York City.
+18 x 36 in. each, acrylic on canvas

 Can be combined in arrangements of three $7000 or four pieces $9600.